jasalmeron/java-platform-group-challenge/README.md

   - DB_USER provided with the database user plain text value of the database username created in 3.4 Section.
   - DB_PASS provided with the database password plain text value of the database password created in 3.4 Section.
   - DB_URL provided with the database JDBC url plain text value of `jdbc:mysql://<database-ip>:3306/taskmanager?createDatabaseIfNotExist=true` replacing `<database-ip>` by the "Private IP address" of the database in 3.4 Section.
-#### Setp 2: Provide secrets references in Kubernetes deployment file
+#### Step 2: Provide secrets references in Kubernetes deployment file
   - Replace the base64 encoded values provided in Vault for each secret for the placeholders for each one in `deployments.yaml`:
 ![Vault deployment secrets](screenshots/vault_deployment_secrets.png)